"I don't believe in Magic."

 One arm thrashed about again, nearly breaking free this time.
 Quickly she aimed a bit of her magic at it.
 There.
 Just a little bit more Fairy dust -- well, Fairy silk, to be accurate -- and he was locked back in place.

 Now.
-What to do
+What to do with him?

 No use to have caught him if she couldn't mount him.
 She certainly couldn't do anything with him this big.
 As long as he fought her, there was nothing she could do about their size ratio.
 Rules were rules.
 He had to give his consent before she could change him.

 She'd tried.
 But every time she got anywhere near his face he started flailing about again, despite the Fairy dust.

 Well, there were no rules that said she couldn't make him wish he'd kissed her.
 A slightly malicious smile settled across her tiny face.
 She could feel it turning the corners of her mouth up in a wicked grin.
 All right, big guy.
 If I have to be frustrated and horny because you won't cooperate, so do you.

 With no sense of remorse, Arien dug into her pot of Changeling Magic.